The Best Router of 2018 for streaming on multiple devices, gaming and NAS setups

 An Apple AirPort Extreme Base Station is the best router for a home where iPads, an Apple TV and iPhones are mostly used to stream content.

 The Airport Extreme is a dual band router that reaches data rates of up to 1.3 Gbps.
 The Airport Extreme can handle streaming from multiple Apple devices without lag.
 This WiFi router lacks QoS or the other customizable features we recommend for a cord cutting household.
 The set up for the Airport Extreme is easy.
 It’s better suited for people who aren’t concerned about major features, but want to get the most out of their 802.11ac connection.

 A final word about the finding the best router and cable modems

 Remember when I described your cable modem as the foundation of your Internet connection?
-I should note that the current cable modem I use doesn’t match the maximum speeds of the Netgear R6400.
-That doesn’t matter to me because my current Internet feed is 50Mbps.
-If I ever upgrade, my router and cable modem are ready to handle it.
+The current cable modem I use today doesn’t match the maximum speeds of the Netgear R7000.
+My current Internet speed is 50Mbps download.
+I want that can handle faster speeds anyway.
+If I upgrade my Internet subscription, my router and cable modem are ready to handle it.

-A home’s location, layout, Internet service provider and proximity to other wireless networks can affect performance of a network.
-People often mistakenly blame their provider for poor performance of their Internet connection and it’s true.
-But it’s a good idea to run a speed test anyway, especially before and after you install new a cable modem or wireless router.
+A home’s location, layout, Internet service provider and proximity to other wireless networks can impact performance of a network.
+People often blame their provider for poor performance of their Internet connection.
+It’s a good idea to run a speed test before and after you install new a cable modem and wireless router.

-As far as determining how to much spend on a router, there’s something I’ve said in my Cord Cutting 2017 guide that’s worth repeating here.
+To determine how to much spend on a router, there’s something I’ve said in my cord cutting guide that’s worth repeating here.